jelhub/scimgateway/README.md

 ## Overview

 SCIM Gateway facilitates user management using the standardized REST-based SCIM 1.1 or 2.0 protocol, offering easier, more powerful, and consistent provisioning while avoiding vendor lock-in.
 Acting as a translator for incoming SCIM requests, the gateway seamlessly enables CRUD functionality (create, read, update, and delete) for users and groups.
-By implementing endpoint-specific protocols, it ensures precise and efficient provisioning across diverse destinations.
-With the gateway, your diverse destinations effectively become SCIM endpoints, streamlining integration and simplifying user management.
+By implementing endpoint-specific protocols, it ensures provisioning across diverse destinations.
+With the gateway, your destinations effectively become SCIM endpoints, streamlining integration and simplifying user management.

 ![](https://jelhub.github.io/images/ScimGateway.svg)